despresj/quickstats/README.md

 ## basic example code
 ```

-Return a tibble tailored to non-statisticans
+Return a tibble tailored to non-statisticans attempting to maximizing their understanding of their data

 ``` r
 stats_presentable(mtcars, mpg, cyl)